 Dean L. Fixsen, Ph.D. is a Senior Scientist at the University of North Carolina at Chapel Hill; Co-Founder of the National Implementation Research Network; Co-Founder of the Global Implementation Initiative; Research Professor and member of the WHO Collaborating Center for Research Evidence for Sexual and Reproductive Health; Adjunct Professor in the Eshelman School of Pharmacy; and a member of the founding Board of Editors of the journal Implementation Science.

 Professor Elizabeth Murray is a General Practitioner and Professor of eHealth and Primary Care, Head of Research Department of Primary Care and Population Health, University College London, as well as Co-Director, eHealth Unit, University College London.
 She has substantial experience in developing, evaluating, and implementing digital health interventions focusing on health promotion (e.g. sexual health for young people), behaviour change (e.g. reduction in alcohol consumption for hazardous or harmful drinkers), self-management of long term conditions (e.g. for type 2 diabetes mellitus), and mental health (e.g. family support for people with first episode psychosis).

 Prof. Dr. Genc Burazeri is full-time lecturer at Faculty of Medicine, Tirana Medical University and Deputy Director, Institute of Public Health, Tirana, Albania.
 Genc has since 1998 been Lecturer of Epidemiology and Research Methods at Department of Public Health, Faculty of Medicine, Tirana.
 He has also, since 2011 been deputy director of the national Institute of Public Health in Albania.
 From 2011-ongoing, Visiting Lecturer at Maastricht University, The Netherlands.
 Genc’s main expertise is in Epidemiology and Quantitative Research Methodology.
 He is involved in several major research projects and published many original research articles in international scientific journals with high impact factor.

 Hobbe Jan Hiemstra

-Hoppe Jan Hiemstra is Managing Director of E-Mence, International e-Mental Health Innovation and Implementation Center.
-Hobbe Jan is responsible for innovative e-health projects and services organisation for implementing and scaling up of e-health.
+Hobbe Jan Hiemstra is Managing Director of E-Mence, International e-Mental Health Innovation and Implementation Center.
+Hobbe Jan is responsible for innovative e-health projects and service organisations for implementation and scaling up of e-health.
 Furthermore, he has more than 20 years of experience with ICT projects.